-We test goodwill for impairment at the reporting unit level at least annually during the fourth quarter of each fiscal year and more frequently if impairment indicators are identified.
-We have determined that our reporting units are the same as our reportable segments.
+We test goodwill for impairment at the reporting unit levels, which we have determined are the same as our reportable segments, at least annually during the fourth quarter of each fiscal year.
+The timing and frequency of our goodwill impairment test is based on an ongoing assessment of events and circumstances that would be an indicator of potential impairment of a reporting unit, with the fair value below its carrying value.
 The first step of the goodwill impairment test is a comparison of the fair value of a reporting unit to its carrying value.
-We estimate the fair values of our reporting units using the discounted cash flow valuation model and by comparing our reporting units to guideline publicly-traded companies.
-The two valuation methodologies are generally weighted equally in our final fair value calculation.
+We estimate the fair values of our reporting units using a weighted combination of discounted cash flow valuation model (known as the income approach) and a comparison of our reporting units to guideline publicly-traded companies (known as the market approach).
 These methods require estimates of our future revenues, profits, capital expenditures, working capital, costs of capital and other relevant factors, as well as selecting appropriate guideline publicly-traded companies for each reporting unit.
-We estimate these amounts by evaluating historical trends, current budgets, operating plans, industry data, and other relevant factors.
-In addition, we compare the aggregate reporting unit fair values to our market capitalization.
+We evaluate historical trends, current budgets, operating plans, industry data, and other relevant factors when estimating these amounts.
+The determination of an impairment loss, using assumptions that are different from those used in our estimates but in each case reasonable, could produce significantly different results and materially affect the determination of fair value and/or goodwill impairment for each reporting unit.
+For example, if the economic environment impacts our forecasts beyond what we have anticipated, it could cause the fair value of a reporting unit to fall below its respective carrying value.